Image Matching by Bare Homography: Evaluation

 \subsection{Results}

-Fig.~\ref{result_plot} shows as histogram bars the coverage, precision and accuracy metrics of the compared methods on the datasets.
+Table~\ref{result_plot} reports the coverage, precision and accuracy metrics of the compared methods on the planar and non-planar datasets, referring to the best RANSAC setup with respect to the accuracy maximization for the non-planar scenes.
 The number of times a method fails is also reported, distinguishing between the case when no matches are provided and the case when only wrong matches are produced, being the former situation more preferable.
-Visual results for all methods and image pairs can be found as additional material\footnote{\url{https://unipa-my.sharepoint.com/:f:/g/personal/fabio_bellavia_unipa_it/Ehhhf_dJMvFMndAPEamhZREBkZiJoMt2bR5HMzSdLcIeBA?e=ZsiRXH}}.
+Bars are normalized within the minimum and maximum column values and darker colors mean better values.
+Some exemplar visual results for challenging matching pairs are shown in Fig.~\ref{planar_nonplanar_match}.
+Detailed tabular results according to different RANSAC inlier thresholds can be found in SM\ref{sm_res1}.